chainwayxyz/citrea-docs/developer-documentation/ecosystem-tooling/wallets-aa.md

 ### Safe{Wallet}

 Deployed by [Protofire](https://www.protofire.io), [Safe{Wallet}](https://safe.citrea.xyz) is available on Citrea.
-It enables more choices for your custody needs, let's you set spending rules for your assets, and activates smarter & safer wallets.
+It enables more choices for your custody needs, lets you set spending rules for your assets, and activates smarter & safer wallets.

 ***

 ### Asigna

 [Asigna](https://www.asigna.io/) is a non-custodial multisig vault designed for secure, multi-party Bitcoin asset management on Bitcoin & Bitcoin L2s.
-Available on the Citrea Testnet, it allows teams and DAOs manage shared BTC treasuries and interact with apps securely.
+Available on the Citrea Testnet, it allows teams and DAOs to manage shared BTC treasuries and interact with apps securely.

 You can check the SDK documentation [here](https://asigna.gitbook.io/asigna/developers/multisig-sdk/evm-sdk) and kickstart your development.